 Parameter Description Bit Error Ratio A parameter that reflects the quality of the serial transmission and detection scheme.
 The Bit Error Ratio is calculated by counting the number of erroneous bits output by a receiver and dividing by the total number of transmitted bits over a specified transmission period.
 Baud rate Number of symbols per second, where a symbol can consist of more than one bit.
 Channel In this specification Channel shall mean electrical differential channel.
 The channel is combination of electrical interconnects that together form the signal path from reference points T to R - see Figure 1-6.
 The channel will typically consist of PCB traces, via holes, component attachment pads and connectors.
-A characteristic of a signal channel is the complex characteristic impedance Z. Common Mode Voltage Average of the Vhigh and Vlow voltage levels - see Figure 1-1 Confidence level The use of this definition shall be understood as being with reference to Gaussian Distribution Differential Termination Resistance mismatch The difference in the DC termination resistance with respect to ground of any two signals forming a differential pair.
-Usually due to large process spread the absolute termination resistance is specified relatively loose, e.g. 20% where the relative difference of resistors of the same device will be much less, e.g 5%.
-This parameter is used to specify the relative difference tighter than the overall resistance for the purpose of minimizing differential signal mode conversion Gaussian A statistical distribution (also termed "normal") characterized by populations that are not bound in value and have well defined "tails".
+A characteristic of a signal channel is the complex characteristic impedance Z. Common Mode Voltage Average of the Vhigh and Vlow voltage levels - see Figure 1-1 Confidence level The use of this definition shall be understood as being with reference to a Gaussian Distribution Differential Termination Resistance mismatch I where the relative difference of resistors of the same device will be much Gaussian A statistical distribution (also termed "normal") characterized by populations that are not bound in value and have well defined "tails".
 The term "random" in this document always refers to a Gaussian distribution.
 Golden PLL Refers to a defined clock extraction unit which phase tracks the inherent clock present in a data signal.
 The phase tracking bandwidth is usually defined in terms of a corner frequency and if not defined with a corner frequency of baud/1667, a roll off of 20dB/dec and <0.1dB peaking